gera2ld/h5player/README.md

 The `Player` object has following methods:

 * `setSongs`(*Array* songs)
-  set playlist for the player, *songs* is a list of `object`s with properties below:
+  Set playlist for the player, *songs* is a list of `object`s with properties below:
   * `name`: *required* string
     The name of the song.
   * `url`: *required* string